Posted on Leave a comment

 The 2020 custom frame bag contains canister stove & pot kit + emergency titanium wood stove, 2 litre water bladder (insulated in Outdoor Research hard shell and rain pants), 500 ml thermos of hot water covered with a pair of XL Rab Xenon mitts, emergency/first aid kit, spare Carbon Drive belt, spare Revoloop 27.5″ fatbike tube, zip ties, small shovel, and spare bike parts.

 The 2020 custom top tube bag is divided in about the middle, with the back section holding a 0.5 litre drink-through-the-lid Thermos flask of warm water (this flask position the lowers centre of gravity of the bike) cushioned by a pair of Large Rab Xenon mitts & spare buff (back);, with the front section holding two 10,000mAh PD cache battery/warmers, two USB C to C cables and two USB A to micro USB cables and two female micro USB to male USB C adaptors (gotta have spares), Zoleo satellite communicator, keys and wallet, Swift RL headlamp, two spare 18650 batteries for the Aurora handlebar light, and two Petzl Bindi headlamps.
-Separate detailed post on 2023 lighting, heating, and power for bikepacking coming soon.
+I find that the Wahoo Elemnt Bolt (both V1 & V2) perform very well in cold conditions.
+Are run times reduced, yes.
+But not enough to warrant changes in how I use, carry, or charge these devices.
+For more information please refer to this detailed post regarding light, heat, and power for bikepacking.
 Side note: at least one spare headlamp and the Zoleo are in my pockets while night riding.
 Bear spray carry location varies by my perception of risk levels.
 Belt carry is the preferred option.
+I have been followed by cougars several times while solo night-riding.
+A rear flashing red light or lights seems to be helpful.

 Outerwear: Rab Large Xenon Mitts (see note) sitting on parka, 2022 Blue Rab down parka (700 grams, size Small), two pairs of merino wool liner gloves, 2 buffs & a 2017 OR down beanie (primarily worn for sleeping), 2017 Rab Argon down pants, 2018 First Ascent down puffy with vented back, footwear detail below.
 For clarity, I layer pairs of Large and Extra Large mitts when conditions dictate.